 Whether you are starting out or already leading your own private practice, working as a freelancer, shifting your professional focus, or looking to take the next step as a senior manager or head of department, as a participant in the programme you will be able to test your ideas, gain insights from your mentor’s experience, and develop confidence to apply this within your context in a community of peers.

-Sessions will be available between February and March 2021.
+Due to the high number of applications received we are extending the programme to support 3 cohorts this year.
 We will be featuring biographies and supporting statements from our mentors on the IIC mentoring page over the coming months.

 How to Apply

 To participate in the Leadership Mentoring Programme please email the IIC Office email@example.com to confirm your membership status, your current role and organisation (where applicable) and a short covering statement (150 words max) on how you would benefit from participating in the mentoring programme.
 Unfortunately, we cannot accept applications from students at this time or non-members of IIC.